Anarchism and capitalism: Globalization

 Anarchists are actively involved in the anti-globalization movement, seeing corporate globalization as a neocolonialist attempt to use economic coercion on a global scale, carried out through state institutions such as the Group of Eight, the World Bank, the World Economic Forum and the World Trade Organization.
 Globalization is an ambiguous term that has different meanings to different anarchist factions.
 Many anarchists use the term to mean cultural imperialism and neocolonialism which they see as related.
-Anarcho-capitalists use globalization to mean the worldwide expansion of the division of labor and trade which they see as beneficial so long as governments do not intervene.
-Anarcho-capitalists see the worldwide expansion of the division of labor through trade as a boon, but they oppose the regulation and cartelization imposed by global institutions and managed-trade agreements such as the Central America Free Trade Agreement and the North American Free Trade Agreement.
-Anarcho-capitalists also object to fiat money issued by central banks and resulting debasement of money and confiscation of wealth.
 Groups such as Reclaim the Streets were among the instigators of the so-called anti-globalization movement.

 The Carnival Against Capitalism on 18 June 1999 is generally regarded as the first of the major anti-globalization protests.
 Anarchists such as the WOMBLES have on occasion played a significant role in planning, organising and participating in subsequent protests.
 The protests tended to be organised on anarchist direct action principles with a general tolerance for a range of different activities ranging from those who engage in tactical frivolity to the black blocs.